zhoubihn/membership-suggestions/members.md

 - the github nusername, with the link to this github user
   - the name of this member, either (titled) real name or nick name
   - the institute of this member
-  - the country of this member
+  - the country/region of this member
   - optional, the email address
   - optional, the personal URL
   - optional, other presonal information you are sure to release